tracingsummit/tracingsummit.github.io/index.md

 * Lunch
 * Afternoon: Presentations and group discussions (Unconference)

+The Tracing Summit is part presentations, and part work conference.
+Like last year, we plan to have "unconference" style sessions in the afternoons, where attendees can spontaneously express their interest to discuss various topics in sub-groups.
+Participation in this part of the conference will likely only be available for in-person attendees.

 ## Sponsors

 The Tracing Summit is sponsored by EfficiOS.
 We are actively looking for